Causality: Hindu philosophy

 Vedic period (c.
-1750–500 BCE) literature has karma's Eastern origins.
-Karma is the belief held by Sanatana Dharma and major religions that a person's actions cause certain effects in the current life and/or in future life, positively or negatively.
+1750–500 BCE) literature contains early discussions of karma.
+Karma is the belief held by Hinduism and other Indian religions that a person's actions cause certain effects in the current life and/or in future life, positively or negatively.
 The various philosophical schools (darshanas) provide different accounts of the subject.
-The doctrine of satkaryavada affirms that the effect inheres in the cause in some way.
+A doctrine of satkaryavada affirms that the effect inheres in the cause in some way.
 The effect is thus either a real or apparent modification of the cause.
-The doctrine of asatkaryavada affirms that the effect does not inhere in the cause, but is a new arising.
-See Nyaya for some details of the theory of causation in the Nyaya school.
+A doctrine of asatkaryavada affirms that the effect does not inhere in the cause, but is a new arising.
 In Brahma Samhita, Brahma describes Krishna as the prime cause of all causes.

 Bhagavad-gītā 18.14 identifies five causes for any action (knowing which it can be perfected): the body, the individual soul, the senses, the efforts and the supersoul.

 According to Monier-Williams, in the Nyāya causation theory from Sutra I.2.I,2 in the Vaisheshika philosophy, from causal non-existence is effectual non-existence; but, not effectual non-existence from causal non-existence.
 A cause precedes an effect.
 With a threads and cloth metaphors, three causes are: